-The Formula Hybrid[TM] Series competitions challenge teams of university undergraduate and graduate students to conceive, design, fabricate and compete with small, formula style, autocross racing cars.
-To give teams the maximum design flexibility and the freedom to express their creativity and imaginations there are very few restrictions on the overall vehicle design.
+To give teams the maximum design flexibility and the freedom to express their creativity and imaginations there are very few restrictions on the overall vehicle design apart from the requirement for a mechanical/electrical hybrid drivetrain.
 Teams typically spend eight to twelve months designing, building, testing and preparing their vehicles before a competition.
 The competitions themselves give teams the chance to demonstrate and prove both their creativity and their engineering skills in comparison to teams from other universities around the world.